Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_binom/README.md

 	---
 	Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 ![](Rplot07.png)
 Fig 8.
 Visualization of `model11`.
 Note that the "Estimates"  output by `summary(model)` can be derived from this plot.
-The site 'Estimates' in `summary(model)` are the y values for each site fit line where x = Mean Tot L. The intercept 'Estimate' is the mean of groups at x=0.
+The site 'Estimates' in `summary(model)` are the y values for each site fit line where x = mean primer x.
+The intercept 'Estimate' is the mean of groups at x=0.
 Note that the y axis is on the logit scale, not probability of amplifcation success, but larger y values are related to increased amplification success..

 ---